varazir/join/README.md

     Example:
-      Send text to your device(s) called nexus* /JOIN_MSG -noencrypt -title "To my Phone" -text -deviceNames nexus Hello Phone!
+      Send text to your device(s) called nexus* /JOIN_MSG -title "To my Phone" -text -deviceNames nexus Hello Phone!
 How are you today?
       Send a url to your home computer
-        /JOIN_MSG -noencrypt -url https://google.com -deviceNames home
+        /JOIN_MSG -url https://google.com -deviceNames home
       Send SMS over your phone
-        /JOIN_MSG -noencrypt -smsnumber 5554247 -smstext Hello, the sms was sent from IRC Send command to tasker, a tasker profile listening to in this 'irssi=:=' need to be setup on your phone for this to work.
+        /JOIN_MSG -smsnumber 5554247 -smstext Hello, the sms was sent from IRC Send command to tasker, a tasker profile listening to in this 'irssi=:=' need to be setup on your phone for this to work.
-        /JOIN_MSG -noencrypt -tasker irssi -text -deviceNames nexus I command my phone to lock.
+        /JOIN_MSG -tasker irssi -text -deviceNames nexus I command my phone to lock.
-      Set the clipboard on your computer or paste the text on your phone /JOIN_MSG -noencrypt -clipboard -deviceNames nexus This is text that will be typed in the activ windows on my phone
+      Set the clipboard on your computer or paste the text on your phone /JOIN_MSG -clipboard -deviceNames nexus This is text that will be typed in the activ windows on my phone